 Special Nativity Tidings and Christmas Eve midnight candlelight services in all denominations island wide.
 Explore more Christmas events in Bermuda.

-Traditionally a day to visit friends and family or to receive guests and to finish off the Christmas eats such as cassava pie.
+Boxing day is traditionally a day to visit friends and family or to receive guests, and finish off the Christmas eats such as cassava pie.
 Sporting activities include soccer and harness racing.
 Also, the Gombeys can appear anytime, anywhere!